skillitzimberg/Vinter.Solution/Planning.md

 * Create Test Files for each Class in the ModelTests folder
 * Create basic content for all files
 * Set up test files for working with the database
+* Test that class properties can be retrieved
+* Test the Save() saves to Database

 ### Classes
 * Bottle